How do I apply to become an Answering the Call Facilitator?

 What's involved in becoming and Answering the Call Facilitator?

-We will be able to provide travel stipends to cover the travel and lodging costs of any individuals who need to travel to this training.
-Facilitators will also be expected to complete a small amount of pre-work involving some reading and reflection exercises, which should take approximately three hours.
+We will provide travel stipends to cover the travel and lodging costs.
+Facilitators will also be expected to complete some pre-work involving some reading and reflection exercises, which should take approximately three hours.

-Once you complete the Facilitator training, you will serve as the Facilitator for the four-session Answering the Call program.
+Once you complete the Facilitator training, you will serve as the Facilitator for the five-session Answering the Call program.

 If you are selected to facilitate a virtual group, there is no need to find a venue.
 All virtual sessions occur using the Zoom video conference system, and we provide support and training in the use of that technology.